 2. Your resume or a brief description (one or two paragraphs) summarizing your musical background and experience, including formal and informal training and education.

 3. 10-15 minutes of music showing your technique, expression, and understanding of baroque style.
 The piece need not be accompanied.
-For 2017, please include a selection from an English composer or source if possible.
+For 2017, please include a selection from an English or Spanish composer or source if possible.
 Please include composer and title information with your submission.